phdata/streamliner/customer-docs/schema-evolution.md

 Currently Streamliner supports column extension having data type equivalent to [Snowflake String data type](https://docs.snowflake.com/en/sql-reference/data-types-text.html) only.

 For example: Oracle varchar2 data type is equivalent to Snowflake varchar data type.

+### Tables Delete

+#### Both CSV and Parquet

+Below manual steps are needed to handle table delete.

+1. Drop the table on the Snowflake side.
+2. Drop the PIPE object.
+3. Delete the table config file from _previous-state-directory_.
+If file is not deleted, it will generate wrong difference output.